KoraSHughes/SignToSpeech/README.md

 ## Idea: ASL Sign to Speech
 With the implementation of [tbd] hand tracking software, I plan to create a classification algorithm of American Sign Language.
-The purpose is to be a sort of google-translate for various sign languages.
+The purpose is to reduce the need for human sign-langauge interpretors and overall increase the accessibility of communication for the deaf/hard-of-hearing community: a sort of google-translate for various sign languages.<br>
+The purpose of this algorithm is to build on existing sign language processing (SLP) techniques by testing the feasibility of signle-hand-centered classification.

 ### Phases:<ol>
 <li>Find a hand tracking software/device that can collect data (ideally should be able to export it to a usable format at the click of a button)</li>